dirkbosman/lilexpress/README.md

 ### Appendix

-- For hot reloading while developing (not production), there is a lib called [nodemon](https://www.npmjs.com/package/nodemon), which you can install.
+- For hot-reloading while developing (not production), there is a lib called [nodemon](https://www.npmjs.com/package/nodemon), which you can install.
 You can update your `package.json` like below, and you can run with `$ npm start`.
 (NB!)
 Make sure it's just on development.
 For production you'll need another script which only run node app.js.

 ```
   "scripts": {